cainj/boilerplay/readme.md

 # Boilerplay

-Using the latest technology in the Scala ecosystem, Boilerplay is a pure Scala reactive web application built on Play 2.6, ScalaJS, Silhouette 5, Akka, Sangria, and postgres-async.
+Using the latest technology in the Scala ecosystem, Boilerplay is a pure Scala reactive web application built on Play 2.6, ScalaJS, Silhouette 5, Akka, Sangria, and mysql-async.
 It provides a good starting point for whatever you want to build.

 ## Features